Actindo-AG/Documentation/VenduoPOS/Integration/05_ConfigureGlobalSettings.md

 ![ETL](/Assets/Screenshots/DataHub/Settings/ETL/ETL.png "[ETL]")

-1. Click the attribute set mapping **Orders POS Store** of the corresponding store in the column *Source Attribute Set* .
+1. Click the **Orders POS Store** attribute set mapping of the corresponding store in the *Source Attribute Set* column.
   The *Mapping* view of the selected attribute set is displayed.

-2. Click the attribute mapping with the attribute **Zahlungsweise** in the column *Destination Attribute* .
+2. Click the attribute mapping with the **Payment method** attribute in the *Destination Attribute* column.
-  The section *Settings* is displayed in the right part of the tab.
+  The *Settings* section is displayed in the right part of the tab.

   ![Mapping](/Assets/Screenshots/DataHub/Settings/ETL/MappingSettings.png "[Mapping]")

-3. Click the drop-down list *Extension* in the section *Settings* and select the option **Mapping table**.
+3. Click the *Extension* drop-down list in the *Settings* section and select the **Mapping table** option.

-4. Click the drop-down list *Source attribute* in the section *Settings* and select the option **Zahlungsweisen** .
+4. Click the *Source attribute* drop-down list in the *Settings* section and select the **Payment methods** option.
-    The mapping table for the selected mapping is displayed in the section *Configuration*.
+    The mapping table for the selected mapping is displayed in the *Configuration* section.

-5. Search for the invoicing name of the new payment method in the column *Source Value*, click the drop-down list in the same row in the column *Destination Value* and select the Venduo POS name of the new payment method.
+5. Search for the invoicing name of the new payment method in the *Source Value* column, click the drop-down list in the same row in the *Destination Value* column and select the Venduo POS name of the new payment method.

-6. Click the button [SAVE] in the upper right corner.
+6. Click the [SAVE] button in the upper right corner.
-    *Submitting data...* is displayed in the right part of the *Mapping* view.
+    The *Submitting data...* message is displayed in the right part of the *Mapping* view.
 The mapping is saved, when nothing is displayed in the right part of the *Mapping* view.

 ### Next Steps